tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

   </p>
 </video>

-The **TCWB** car configurations used as input to the simulator can be constructed with the `build` command already available.
+The already available `build` command constructs the **TCWB** car build configurations used for input to the simulator.

 ## <a name='Download'></a>Download